eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/connectivity-protocol-bindings-mqtt5.md

 * when set to `true` and there is also an MQTT target configured to publish messages, the messages to be published during the reconnection phase are lost
    * to fix that, configure `"separatePublisherClient"` also to `true` in order to publish via another MQTT connection
-* when set to `false`, MQTT messages with QoS 1 and 2 are redelivered based on the MQTT broker's strategy (e.g. how long to wait until a message is redelivered)
+* when set to `false`, MQTT messages with QoS 1 and 2 are redelivered based on the MQTT broker's strategy, but may not be redelivered at all as the MQTT specification does not require unacknowledged messages to be redelivered without reconnection of the client

 #### cleanSession